gunthercox/ChatterBot/readme.md

 print(response)
 ```

-Specify a defult location for conversation log files
+Specify a default location for conversation log files
 **Note:** The default log directory is `conversation_engrams/`.
 ```
 chatbot.log_directory = "path/to/directory/"